akikuno/DAJIN2/README.md

 read_summary.xlsx lists the read counts and proportions for each allele.
 The stacked bar chart in the report is a visualization of `read_summary.xlsx`.
-Use it as reference when preparing figures for publications.
+Use it as a reference when preparing figures for publications.

 ## 3. BAM and VCF